LikhithaAralimara/Spotify-Data-Analysis/README.md

 - The top 5 genres with the highest popularity are identified and visualized in a bar plot.
 - ![image](https://github.com/LikhithaAralimara/Spotify-Data-Analysis/assets/128489410/d96799a6-7fd7-4100-800e-33a1935349e0)

 This script serves as a comprehensive analysis of Spotify music data, offering insights into song popularity, relationships between song attributes, and genre-related trends.
 The visualizations and analyses can help music enthusiasts, data scientists, and researchers gain a better understanding of music trends and preferences on the Spotify platform.

+This script serves as a comprehensive analysis of Spotify music data, offering insights into song popularity, relationships between song attributes, and genre-related trends.
+The visualizations and analyses can help music enthusiasts, data scientists, and researchers gain a better understanding of music trends and preferences on the Spotify platform.